jplhughes/evals_template/README.md

   Hydra enables easy overriding of configuration variables.
 Use `++` for overrides.
 You can reference other variables within variables using `${var}` syntax.

 - **Caching Mechanism:**
   Caches prompt calls to avoid redundant API calls.
 Cache location defaults to `$exp_dir/cache`.
+This means you can kill your run anytime and restart it without worrying about wasting API calls.

 - **Prompt History Logging:**
   For debugging, human-readable `.txt` files are stored in `$exp_dir/prompt_history`, timestamped for easy reference.